HOME | SEARCH | HELP | CONTACT

-Superior Performance comes from a Superior Design - Up to 5 to 1 Entrainment.
-We have No-Equal!
+• Superior Performance comes from a Superior Design

 These designs of eductors allow steam to be used from 10 to 140 PSIG for heating.
 Because of the nature of direct steam injection, heating vessels at atmospheric pressure beyond 140° F should not be attempted.
 Exceeding this temperature could result in uncondensed steam evolving from the liquid.